v-ladynev/keycloak-nodejs-example/README.md

 client_id = CAMPAIGN_CLIENT
 secret = 93376fe8-0f1d-4db8-8999-07ee9896cf35
 ```
-This is just an example, the secret can be different).
+This is just an example, the secret can be different.

 We will have, as a result, a response with `access_token`, `refresh_token` and `id_token` (The response has 3526 bytes length)
 ```json